salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # flags.runtime-method.description

 Specifies the runtime method for the app execution.
 This affects how the app processes data and handles user interactions.
-Common values include sync and async.
+Valid values are 'sync' and 'async'.

 # flags.log-level.summary